 Reading and lectures (required text and additional readings) 30

-Tutorial sessions, preparation and engagement with activities on the Canvas site 70
+Completing activities on the Modules on the Canvas site 70

 Assessment items 50